quixio/quix-streams/docs/processing.md

 **Example**:

-In this example, assume we receive temperature readings in the following format:
+In this example, assume you receive temperature readings in the following format:

 ```json
 {